Skip to contents

 Traitomics

-Here’s where things get uniquely glycoverse!
-Both traitomics and traitproteomics are special experiment types that emerge when you transform your data using glydet::derive_traits() or glymotif::quantify_motifs().
+Both traitomics and traitproteomics emerge when you transform data using glydet::derive_traits() or glymotif::quantify_motifs().

-Starting with traitomics: when you feed a glycomics experiment to derive_traits(), you get back a traitomics experiment.
-Instead of measuring individual glycans in each sample, you’re now looking at derived traits—think of it as a higher-level summary of your glycan data.
+When you apply derive_traits() to a glycomics experiment, you get a traitomics experiment.
+Instead of measuring individual glycans, you’re looking at derived traits - higher-level summaries of your glycan data.

-The variable information table is pretty flexible here—no mandatory columns.
-However, you’ll typically see:
+The variable information table is flexible - no mandatory columns.
+Common columns include:

 • A trait column (from derive_traits())